TCP servers with .NET: Scenario 2 - Optimistic Blocking Servers

-This post is part of a series, to see the other posts in the series go to the series index.
+This post is part of a series; to see the other posts in the series, go to the series index.

-imageIn the previous post we looked at the simplest of all TCP server scenarios, but what about the third issue highlighted in the post: It assumes your clients will connect, pass data and disconnect.
-What about for clients the connect optimistically so that they can send data at some point in the future?
+In the previous post, we looked at the simplest of all TCP server scenarios.
+But what about the third issue highlighted in that post: it assumes your clients will connect, pass data, and disconnect?
+What if clients connect optimistically so they can send data at some point in the future?

 class Program